hyphacoop/handbook/guides.md

 ### Creating a shared calendar

-We have a shared calendar account where we can share internally with a group.
+We have a shared calendar account which also us to share calendars internally with a group.
 Using your own account for this purpose will not allow invite emails to be sent out.
 1. Login to the shared calendar [SOGo account](https://mailninja.aseriesoftubez.com/SOGo/) with the [Virtual Office Shared Calendar](https://pass.hypha.coop/app/passwords/view/1ed21359-9d95-427a-960d-537774931c9b) credentials on our Passbolt.

 1. Navigate to the Calendar interface and create a new calendar